Replacing Floorboards Costs

 While your floorboards are being repaired, your carpet or flooring will need to be lifted anyway, so it's a great opportunity to add underfloor heating to the room.

-Skirting Board Heating
+Skirting Board Heating Costs

 Similarly, you may want to install skirting board heating.
 This is a simpler job and acts in the same way as underfloor heating.

-Install New Carpet
+Installing New Carpet Costs

 While you're getting your floorboards fixed, it's also a great time to get a new carpet fitted – especially if you've been thinking about doing it for a while anyway.